A fun and easy entertaining idea, Baked Brie and Camembert surrounded with warm bread rolls. Can be made with store-bought roll dough!

 However you make it, it will all be good and your friends and family will surely be impressed when you place this in front of them.
 They don’t need to know it was so easy :)

-Make the bread bites with the homemade dough recipe below, or start with store-bought frozen and thawed bread or roll dough.
+Bread Rolls – Make the bread rolls with the homemade dough recipe below, or start with store-bought frozen and thawed bread or roll dough.

 Take a moment before you start to decide what board/platter you will be putting your creation on.
 Place your parchment sheet on top your of your board and set out cheese/bread dough balls right on it, so you know if will fit nicely.
 Then just slide it on the parchment paper onto your baking sheet.
 When it’s all cooked, you can slide it on the parchment onto your serving board.
 Trim the excess parchment paper around the outside and you’re good to go!